Dubuque Bank and Trust

-Dubuque Bank and Trust Company is a bank headquartered in Dubuque, Iowa.
-It is a subsidiary of Heartland Financial USA, Inc., a bank holding company.
+Dubuque Bank & Trust, a division of UMB Bank is a bank headquartered in Dubuque, Iowa.
+It is a division of UMB Financial Corporation, a bank holding company.
 The bank has 8 branches, all of which are in Iowa.
 It is the 7th largest bank headquartered in Iowa.

 History

 The bank was established on July 3, 1935.

 In 1988, the bank acquired Fireside Credit after it filed for bankruptcy protection.

 In 1989, the bank acquired Key City Bank.

 In 1991, the bank acquired Farley State Bank.

 In 2004, Douglas J. Horstmann was named president and chief executive officer of the bank.
 Horstmann retired in 2017.

 In 2012, the bank acquired 3 branches from Liberty Bank, FSB.